Becky Bloomwood: Shopaholic Ties the Knot

 Suze, in the meantime, is insisting Becky pick a location for her wedding...and gets so upset with Becky's indecision—she tells Michael and Suze lamely that "it'll work itself out"—and Suze is so fed up and anxious she goes into premature labor.
 Throwing her entire life to the wind, Becky stays with Suze for the first two weeks of her godson Ernie's life plans her dream wedding to Luke Brandon- one in Oxshott, planned by her own parents, and the other in Manhattan, planned by Luke's cold mother, Elinor.
 After Luke and his mother have a final confrontation, it seems like Becky's miracle has happened.

 Meanwhile, Becky must assist Laurel, a longtime client of hers who suspects her ex-husband, Bill, has been stealing her family's antique jewelry collection (including an Emerald pendant her grandmother gave her) and been giving it to his much younger girlfriend, Amy Forrester.
 She goes undercover and confirms this to Laurel.
 Becky is able to help her get her jewelry back and force both Bill and Amy to apologize for their wrongdoing.
 Grateful, she offers Becky anything she wants and she comes up with an idea.
 Coming up with an exquisite plan that only Becky Bloomwood could come up with, she saves the day for everyone.
-She and Luke pretend to get married at the Plaza hotel and then flies off in Laurel's private jet to Oxshott to really get married at home.
+She and Luke pretend to marry at the Plaza hotel and then flies off in Laurel's private jet to Oxshott to marry at home.
 In the process, she sets up Michael with a woman he can truly love, and sets off Danny Kovitz's astronomical career as well.
-Becky also surprises Luke with a 10-month honeymoon trip around the world after cashing in her New York wedding gifts.
+Becky also surprises Luke with a ten-month honeymoon trip around the world after cashing in her New York wedding gifts.